 Come on a journey with Lesley Paterson, World Champion Triathlete & Lymes Disease sufferer.
 Lesley is about to embark on her FMT journey with our clinic.
-She will be sharing her journey with us through vlogs, blogs and Facebook LIVE.
+She will be sharing her journey with us through vlogs and blogs.

 BLOG 12/02/2017 – SEEING THE WORLD

 All I can describe it as is living your life in a world of fog.
 That has been the way for the last few years…I’ve had moments where the door has opened but long stretches of being bogged down with no light at the end of the tunnel.
 When your gut doesn’t operate, so many of the other functions in your body don’t.
 You lack energy, you have sugar highs and lows, your hormones are comprised, and your immune system is weak.

 After 5 FMT treatments, this weekend has been the best I’ve felt in a long time.
 Calm, happy, energized, strong, positive, enlightened and grateful.
 Damn, I’ve even had my sense of humor back!
 Each day this week has been different though and I’m under no illusion that there are many ups and downs to come, however, the overwhelming comfort that I’m committed to making change in my body keeps the positive energy flowing.

 After day 3 I felt amazing.
 I retained the FMT for 90 mins but just felt less bloated, full of energy and ready to conquer the world.
 However, by the end of day 3, I was tired, bloated, I had stomach cramps and was generally feeling low.
 Luckily the staff at Taymount know the drill – Glenn even calls it the Thursday blues – as by day 4, most patients will have a downturn as their gut begins having an internal war.
 My therapist talked me through it and educated me on so many different things occurring in my body and how to view it.